ashismo/ashismo.github.com/_posts/projectMgmt/2016-06-13-Requirement-Gathering-And-Analysis.md

 * **disadvantages**
   * In dataflow diagram decisions and user interactions are not described.
 It only describes what system does.
   * DFD is not useful for the projects trying to improve processes or create interactive user-based system.
+  * If a project requires knowledge of how system works and how people interact with the systems - in such cases can be described using DFD.